Master of Science in Physiology and BiophysicsMajor: PHZB

 A. Advisor Selection

-During the first semester, beginning graduate students will visit research laboratories in which they have an interest.
-First-year students must select a Principal Advisor within the first 5 months of their graduate study.
+During the first semester of their graduate study, beginning graduate students will visit research laboratories in which they have an interest.
+First-year students must select a principal advisor.
 The selection process involves approval by the student, the Principal Advisor, the Director of Graduate Studies, and the Department Chair.

 Two committees will control student admission into the Department Graduate Programs: The Graduate Program Executive Committee (GPEC) and the Graduate Admission Committee (GAC).
 The GPEC will recommend students to be interviewed based upon a dossier of information obtained from the Admission Office of the School of Interdisciplinary and Graduate Studies (SIGS).
 The GAC will conduct student interviews and vote on admission as representatives of the entire faculty of the Department.

 A. Structure of Admission Committees:

 The GPEC will consist of the Director of Graduate Admissions, the Director of Graduate Studies, and one other Departmental faculty member, all of whom are appointed by the Departmental Chair for staggered five-year terms.